axoflow/axosyslog-core-docs/content/docs/chapter-manipulating-messages/customizing-message-format/reference-macros/_index.md

 ## RUNID {#macro-runid}

-*Description:* An ID that changes its value every time {{% productparam "abbrev" %}} is restarted, but not when reloaded.
+*Description:* An ID that changes its value every time {{% param "product.abbrev" %}} is restarted, but not when reloaded.

 ## SDATA, .SDATA.SDID.SDNAME {#macro-sdata}

 *Description:* The syslog-ng application automatically parses the STRUCTURED-DATA part of IETF-syslog messages, which can be referenced in macros.
-The `${SDATA}` macro references the entire STRUCTURED-DATA part of the message, while structured data elements can be referenced using the `${.SDATA.SDID.SDNAME}` macro.{{% conditional-text include-if="pe" %}}Available only in {{% productparam "name" %}} 4.0 and later.{{% /conditional-text %}}
+The `${SDATA}` macro references the entire STRUCTURED-DATA part of the message, while structured data elements can be referenced using the `${.SDATA.SDID.SDNAME}` macro.{{% conditional-text include-if="pe" %}}Available only in {{% param "product.name" %}} 4.0 and later.{{% /conditional-text %}}

 {{% alert title="Note" color="info" %}}